-- Mostly Plastic – When cleaning kits are composed by pieces made mostly from plastic, you’re going to have troubles with it.
+- Mostly Plastic – When cleaning kits are composed of pieces made mostly from plastic, you’re going to have trouble with it.
 Plastic can, and probably will break very quickly.
 There are some models that come with a straight plastic rod.
 This kind of rod might be better for your barrel because it has a smaller chance to scratch the inside of your barrel than the brass or bronze one, but that’s the only good part about it.
 The bad part is that the spiraled end you use to attach the brushes will lose its striations after a couple of uses.
 Plastic brushes will bend and break when you push them down the barrel.
 Plastic cleaning jags break even more easily than the brushes.

 - Plastic and Metal – Plastic and metal parts can make a good kit, but you have to look for a while before you find such a model.
 Unfortunately, manufacturers usually use plastic when they make highly solicited pieces of equipment, like the brushes or the cleaning jags.
 Because these pieces need constant and often rough manipulation, they’re prone to break quickly.
 Sometimes even the threaded cleaning tips, the ones that hold the patches, are made out of plastic, even though the rod is made out of brass or bronze.
 This creates a problem when you try to screw the cleaning patches on the rod because of the brass or bronze material, being tougher than the plastic, will break it quickly.
-You have to be careful handling those types of rods.
+You have to be careful about handling those types of rods.

 Every producer tries to fit different types of accessories in the cleaning kit.
 Some of them are really useful, but some aren’t.
-Which kind of accessory do you really need in your cleaning kit and which will be useless?
+Which kind of accessories do you really need in your cleaning kit and which will be useless?

 - The Right Substances – In order to clean your gun properly, you need to apply the right substances.
 A solvent is good to remove carbon, lead and other fouling.
 A degreaser removes dirt and oil from the moving parts.
 Use a lubricant to lubricate and protect the parts from rust.
 A protectant is good to repel water and protect against corrosion.

 - Patches – You need patches for most cleaning kit models.
 Unless the manufacturer says otherwise, you will definitely need patches.
 These are made out of cotton and you need to run a clean one through the bore with every pass you make with the rod.
-Don’t use the same patch twice, as you will only swirl the fouling around.
+Don’t use the same patch twice, as you will only swirl the fooling around.
 They are inexpensive and you can use them to clean other parts of the gun as well.
 Coat one with solvent and make a pass through the bore before you pass with the brush.

 - The Jag or Loop – The Jag or the Loop are the names different companies give to the little bit that attaches at the end of your cleaning rod.
 These attachments hold the cleaning patch on the rod while you clean.
 A jag holds the cleaning patch with the point on its end, while the loop holds it like the needle holds a thread.
 You need these accessories to clean the inside of your barrel.
 You should be careful to pick brass or bronze ones.
 Never pick plastic ones, as they will easily break.

 - Brushes – All cleaning kits have brushes, but you need to look for models that offer metal brushes, not plastic ones.
 Plastic brushes have a tendency to break quickly.
 Bronze brushes work well, as their metal is weaker than the one in your bore, so it won’t scratch it.
-For light duty cleaning, nylon brushes work just fine.
+For light-duty cleaning, nylon brushes work just fine.
 Keep in mind that brushes wear down with time, so you’ll have to replace them from time to time.

 - Bore Guide – a bore guide is used to keep the rod centered in a rifle’s bore, so it won’t damage anything.
 While you won’t necessarily need one, it might help.